kiranbakale/AMI-Readme/docs/environment_advanced.md

 The Toolkit also allows for there to be a [Permissions Boundary](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_boundaries.html) to be set for all IAM Roles it creates.

-:warning:&nbsp; **This is an advanced feature and it must be used with caution**.
+:exclamation:&nbsp; **This is an advanced feature and it must be used with caution**.
 Boundaries must allow for all Policies the Toolkit uses to be allowed or your environment will become unstable.
 [The latest list of policies used by the Toolkit is shown here](https://gitlab.com/search?search=2012-10-17&nav_source=navbar&project_id=14292404&group_id=9970&search_code=true&repository_ref=main).

 While the Toolkit will be designed in line with least privilege and ensuring all such IAM entities only have the access they require to do their role you may have a general policy to always apply a "global" permissions boundary as an additional security measure.